shaheer904/taskFrontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Set ENV file

+create a .env file in the root folder and past the below line

+REACT_APP_DEVELOPMENT_API_URL=http://localhost:5000/v1

 ## Available Scripts

 In the project directory, you can run:

-create .env file and paste the below line

-REACT_APP_DEVELOPMENT_API_URL=http://localhost:5000/v1

 ### `npm start`